Memotech-Bill/PicoBB/README.md

 * -DPICO_BOARD=... to specify a board other than the default "pico".
 If using the Pimoroni VGA Demo board see the discussion on board definition files below.
 * -DSTDIO=... to select the user interface:
-  * -DSTDIO=USB+UART for the console on both USB and UART.
-  * -DSTDIO=USB for the basic console on USB.
-  * -DSTDIO=UART for the basic console on UART.
   * -DSTDIO=PICO for the GUI version with input via USB keyboard and output via VGA monitor.
+  * -DSTDIO=... to select a list from the following, with options separated by plus signs:
+    * USB for the basic console on USB.
+    * UART for the basic console on UART.
+    * BT for the basic console on Bluetooth (Experimental).
+    (Examples: -DSTDIO=USB, -DSTDIO=UART, -DSTDIO=USB+UART, -DSTDIO=USB+UART+BT)
 * -DLFS=Y to include storage on Pico flash or -DLFS=N to exclude it.
 * -DFAT=Y to include storage on SD card or -DFAT=N to exclude it.
 * -DSOUND=I2S to enable sound via I2S.
 The pins used for the sound output are specified by